r-grandorder/tri-hermes/en/pages/Lostbelt/atlantis.md

 ...or that are an intrinsic part of a great legend, or that were crystallized with natural law in the heart of the planet before being further refined.

 **Holmes:**
-According to the battle records of yours I've perused,{(M) Mr. /(F) Ms. } Fujimaru, the Dark Saber you encountered in Fuyuki used a Noble Phantasm that was itself a Divine Construct.
+According to the battle records of yours I've perused,[♂ Mr. /♀ Ms. ] Fujimaru, the Dark Saber you encountered in Fuyuki used a Noble Phantasm that was itself a Divine Construct.

 **Holmes:**
 Suffice to say that Divine Constructs are incredibly rare, incredibly powerful things...